choria-io/go-external/README.md

     _, err := os.Stat("/etc/dependency.txt")
     if os.IsNotExist(err) {
-        // logs as info level in the choria server log external.Infof("The /etc/dependency.txt file could not be found") return false, nil
+        // logs as info level in the choria server log agent.Infof("The /etc/dependency.txt file could not be found") return false, nil
     } else {
-        // logs at error level in the choria server log external.Errorf("Could not check if /etc/dependency.txt exist: %s", err) return false, err
+        // logs at error level in the choria server log agent.Errorf("Could not check if /etc/dependency.txt exist: %s", err) return false, err
     }